What is the Life Cycle of a Chicken (How Soon and How Long Will a Chicken Lay Eggs? Plus More Answers)

 Things are a bit different than I imagined (Poop, people!), but I LOVE keeping my hens.
 They are a natural anti-depressant.
 If I'm feeling down, all I need to do is go spend some time with my girls.

 Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead---Heidi
+If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.

 After researching how our modern food industry treats chickens (inhumanely), it became even more important to us that we not support large agricultural chicken farms.
 We have not purchased eggs from the market since 2013, and I will never do so again!